telerik/reporting-docs/designing-reports/connecting-to-data/report-parameters/overview.md

 	Determines the type of the acceptable values.
 The allowed types are `Boolean`, `DateTime`, `Integer` (values are converted to `System.Int64` i.e. `long`), `Float`(values are converted to `System.Double` i.e. `double`), and `String`.
 Acceptable values for each type are listed here: [ReportParameterType](/api/Telerik.Reporting.ReportParameterType) The default parameter type is `String`.

+	+ __DateTime__

+		The DateTime values in the report are evaluated based on the Reporting Engine time zone:

+		When you use the HTML5-based web viewers, the DateTime parameter values that come from the Reporting REST Service/Report Server are considered UTC values and the Kendo widget transforms the DateTime to local time, i.e. the user sees it in local time.
+When the user selects another DateTime value for the corresponding Report Parameter, the latter gets converted back to UTC when sending it to the service.
+This ensures all users will see the correct local times, and send the correct times to the server.

+		The desktop viewers may have an embedded Reporting Engine that will work with its local time.
+If you connect them to a REST Service or Report Server they will also show the reports rendered with the service time.

+	+ __Integer__

-	>note In some scenarios you may need to convert the Integer Parameter Value to `System.Int32` i.e. `int`, for example, to pass it to a User Function, DataSource parameter, etc. In these cases, apply the [Conversion Function]({%slug telerikreporting/designing-reports/connecting-to-data/expressions/expressions-reference/functions/conversion-functions%}) `CInt` to the parameter before passing the value to avoid the potential failure of the cast from `System.Int64` to `System.Int32`.
+		In some scenarios you may need to convert the Integer Parameter Value to `System.Int32` i.e. `int`, for example, to pass it to a User Function, DataSource parameter, etc. In these cases, apply the [Conversion Function]({%slug telerikreporting/designing-reports/connecting-to-data/expressions/expressions-reference/functions/conversion-functions%}) `CInt` to the parameter before passing the value to avoid the potential failure of the cast from `System.Int64` to `System.Int32`.

 * [Name](/api/Telerik.Reporting.ReportParameter#Telerik_Reporting_ReportParameter_Name)